What do you think when you hear the phrase

 I live in California with my husband and fluffy little skateboarding dog.

 This blog has been mentioned in Inc.com, BBC Future, San Diego Reader, KPBS radio, Bootsnall, and on Susan Cain’s Quiet Revolution.
-I’ve been interviewed on HuffPost Live and on podcasts The Overwhelmed Brain, No Totally, Gentle Rebel Podcast, and the Introvert/Extrovert Podcast.
+I’ve been interviewed on HuffPost Live and on podcasts The Overwhelmed Brain, No Totally, Gentle Rebel Podcast, The Highly Sensitive Person Leadership Podcast, and the Introvert/Extrovert Podcast.
 You can contact me here.